vmware-tanzu/pinniped/site/content/docs/architecture.md

 can be exchanged at the Concierge for a credential that is understood by the host Kubernetes cluster.

+The diagram below shows the components involved in the login flow when the Concierge is configured.

 ![concierge-with-webhook-architecture-diagram](/docs/img/pinniped_architecture_concierge_webhook.svg)

-This diagram demonstrates using `kubectl get pods` with a [Kubernetes client-go credential plugin](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#client-go-credential-plugins) that obtains an external credential to be sent to a webhook authenticator via the Pinniped Concierge.
+The diagram below demonstrates using `kubectl get pods` with a [Kubernetes client-go credential plugin](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#client-go-credential-plugins) that obtains an external credential to be sent to a webhook authenticator via the Pinniped Concierge.

 ![concierge-with-webhook-sequence-diagram](/docs/img/pinniped-concierge-sequence.svg)